IrinaMax/Visualization-R/README.md

     pl7

 Almost there!
-Still not perfect, but good enough for this assignment.
+Still not perfect, but good enough :)
-Later on we'll see why interactive plots are better for labeling.
 Now let's just add some labels and a theme, set the x and y scales and we're done!
 Add theme_bw() to your plot and save this to pl7

     pl8 <- pl7+theme_bw()